Guricheema22/iam-portfolio/IAM/BYOD Device Enrollment with Intune, App Control & Compliance/README.md

 Confirm:

-Assigned applications are visible
+Assigned apps are visible

-Installation is allowed
+Installation is permitted

-✅ Application allow-listing enforced successfully
+✅ Application allow-listing is successfully enforced.

-Phase 5 – Configuration Profiles (Device Controls) Purpose
+Phase 4 – Configuration Profiles Overview
+Objective

-Configuration profiles allow IT to enforce security and system settings on enrolled devices.
+Introduce device configuration profiles used to enforce security and system settings in enterprise environments.

 Navigation